danisec/ereport-erenos/README.md

 ## Bugs and Issues

-Have a bug or an issue with this bukapedia?
+Have a bug or an issue with this E-Report Erenos?
 [Open a new issue](https://github.com/danisec/ereport-erenos/issues/new) here on Github.